Note

 - The

-To create the AKS cluster with Azure PowerShell, follow these steps:
+Use the following steps to create the AKS cluster with Azure PowerShell:

 Create the administrator credentials for your Windows Server containers using the following command.
 This command prompts you to enter a